Meet our Past Interns

 Where are they now?

 Daniel returned to the team in 2023 as a Field Technician, his current position.
-He is currently completing a master’s program in Geological Sciences at Ohio University, expanding on his undergraduate work on Dryosaurus elderae in WitmerLab.
+He has recently completed a master’s program in Geological Sciences at Ohio University, expanding on his undergraduate work on Dryosaurus elderae in WitmerLab.

 Jeb after jacketing a fossil at the Mother’s Day Quarry in 2022.